-China hikes tariffs on US imports
+China hikes tariffs on US imports as trade row intensifies

-BEIJING (AP) — China has raised tariffs on $60 billion of U.S. imports in an escalation of their fight over technology policy following a deadline for President Donald Trump’s latest increase.
+BEIJING (AP) — China raised tariffs Monday on thousands of U.S. goods in an escalation of its fight with President Donald Trump over technology policy and accused Washington of bullying Beijing and damaging the global economy.

-The General Administration of Customs said it started collecting additional taxes of 5 to 10 percent on a list of thousands of American goods at noon Monday, ratcheting up their fight over Beijing’s technology policy.
+The General Administration of Customs said it started collecting additional taxes of 5 and 10 percent on $60 billion of goods at noon.
+That coincided with the time for Trump’s planned tariff hike on $200 billion of Chinese imports to take effect, but there was no immediate U.S. government confirmation it was collecting the higher charges.

-The increase coincided with the time for Trump’s planned tariff hike on $200 billion of Chinese goods to take effect, but there was no confirmation from the U.S. government that it was collecting the higher charges.
+The two governments imposed 25 percent penalty taxes on $50 billion of each other’s goods in July in their first round of their fight over U.S. complaints about Beijing’s plans for state-led creation of robotics and other technology industries.

-The communist government has rejected Trump’s demand to roll back plans for state-led development of robotics and other technology industries that Beijing’s trading partners say violate its market-opening obligations.
+The United States, Europe and other trading partners say Beijing’s industry plans violate its free-trade obligations.
+American officials complain they are based on stealing foreign know-how and worry they might erode U.S. industrial leadership.

 Most Read Business Stories